 Air pollution refers to the introduction of harmful substances into the atmosphere.
 Various human activities release pollutants into the air.
-Some of the major pollutants in our atmosphere include:
+Some of the major sources of air pollution are:

 Vehicles: Many cars, buses, trucks, trains, airplanes and other vehicles operate by burning fossil fuels.
 They emit pollutants into the atmosphere such as carbon monoxide, sulphur dioxide and nitrogen oxide.
 Vehicles account for a large proportion of the pollutants in the air.

 Industry: The burning of fossil fuels as well as other industrial processes in power plants, oil refineries and factories releases pollutants into the air.